ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    the contents of the TIPS view are intended to be publicly accessible and does not raise security concerns.

-   A server SHOULD NOT use properties that are not included in the request body to determine the URI of a TIPS view, such as cookies or the client's IP address.
-Furthermore, TIPS MUST NOT reuse a URI for a different TIPS view (different resources or different request bodies).
+   A server MUST NOT use a URI for different TIPS views, either for different resources or different request bodies to the same resource.
+URI generation is implementation specific, for example, one may compute a Universally Unique Identifier (UUID, {{RFC4122}}) or a hash value based on the request, and append it to a base URL.
+For performance considerations, it is NOT RECOMMENDED to use properties that are not included in the request body to determine the URI of a TIPS view, such as cookies or the client's IP address, which may result in duplicated TIPS views in cases such as mobile clients.
+   However, this is not mandatory as a server may intentionally use client information to compute the TIPS view URI to provide service isolation between clients.

 tips-view-summary:
 :  Contains an updates-graph-summary.